 Section 103(2) of the Act sets out the limited grounds on which recognition or enforcement of a New York Convention award may be refused.
 These include that 'the award has been set aside or suspended by a competent authority of the country in which, or under the law of which, it was made.'
 The mere fact that an application has been made in a foreign jurisdiction to set aside the award will usually result in a stay of enforcement proceedings.
-See, for example, Dowans Holding SA v Tanzania Electric Supply Co Ltd [2011] EWHC 1957.
+See, for example Anatolie Stati, Gabriel Stati, Ascom Group SA and Terra Raf Trans Traiding Ltd v Republic of Kazakhstan [2015] EWHC 2542 (Comm), where the High Court exercised its inherent case management powers to adjourn an application for enforcement of an ECT award while annulment proceedings were under way in the Swedish courts.